vector-man/IPS-Peek/IpsPeek/README.txt

 Thanks
 ======
+Thanks to the creator of ObjectListView (http://objectlistview.sourceforge.net/cs/index.html) for giving permission to use their library in this application.

-I want to thank Fusoya.
-His Lunar IPS log files were the inspiration for the columns and export format I used for IPS Peek.
+Also, Fusoya's (http://fusoya.eludevisibility.org/) Lunar IPS log files were the inspiration for the columns and export format used for IPS Peek.